11 brilliant players that Man Utd missed out on under Ed Woodward

 The striker previously worked with Ole Gunnar Solskjaer at Molde and looked set to team up with his former manager at Old Trafford.

-But United reportedly pulled out of a possible deal due to agent Mino Raiola’s demands, and the 20-year-old opted to join Borussia Dortmund instead.
+But United reportedly pulled out of a possible deal due to agent Mino Raiola’s demands, and he opted to join Borussia Dortmund instead.